Design Tips to Make Your Home and Workplace More Inspiring and Efficient

 home-and-workplace

-According to a 2023 Gensler U.S. Workplace Survey, only 12% of remote workers report that their home workspace is ideal for productivity.
-Workplace strategist Kate Lister notes: “The environment around you influences not just how you work—but how well you feel doing it.”
-This makes it essential to rethink how your home and workplace are designed for functionality and mood.
+According to the 2023 Gensler U.S. Workplace Survey, only 12% of remote workers say their home workspace is ideal for productivity.
+Workplace strategist Kate Lister explains:

 Let us dive into easy, budget-friendly design upgrades that make a huge impact—no interior design degree required.